jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

 Minor-league stadiums also regularly receive renovations, which are often heavily subsidized.
-The cumulative construction and renovation costs of the 132 minor-league facilities amounts to $8.7 billion, and $6.8 billion was covered by taxpayers.
+The cumulative construction and renovation costs of the 132 minor-league facilities amount to $8.7 billion, and $6.8 billion was covered by taxpayers.

 <figure style="text-align: center;">
   <img src="/images/Fig19.2.png"